 Parents are urged to take vacations during school holidays/summer.
-If school year vacation time is unavoidable, please inform the office and the building principal to inform them of your upcoming trip and contact the classroom teacher to work out the best way for your child to complete any missed work.
-In order to avoid truancy issues, pre-approval from the building principal is strongly recommended.
-Students will need to complete a "Pre-Planned Absence Form" prior to their departure.
+If school year vacation time is unavoidable, please inform the office and the building principal to inform them of your upcoming trip.
+Contact the classroom teacher/s to work out the best way for your child to complete any missed work.
+In order to avoid truancy issues, pre-approval from the building principal is required one week prior to departure.
+Students will need to complete a "Pre-Planned Absence Form" prior to their departure as well.
+Attendance patterns, behavior, student achievement may be reviewed prior to approving the student absences for a family trip.